You’re Working Way Too Hard.

 I found your book at a small bookstore in Clifton, OH.
 I became a full time entrepreneur in 2004.

 Because of your work I am truly living the life of a “lazy entrepreneur”.
-My net worth it almost 10M and my goal of owning 5 companies with each one having annual revenues of at least 10M(US) in sales is being realized.
+My accumulated wealth is almost $10M and my goal of owning 5 companies with each one having annual revenues of at least $10M(US) in sales is being realized.

 – Bryan Wilson, Full Time Entrepreneur, Ohio